zyang1580/DCR/README.md

 We implement our model and baselines based on a famous package of deep-learning-based CTR models --- DeepCTR (torch version).
 And we take the renowned package ray[tune] to search hyper-parameters automatically.

-Partial work was completed when Yang Zhang was an intern at [WeChat, Tencent](https://weixin.qq.com/).
+Partial work was done when Yang Zhang was an intern at [WeChat, Tencent](https://weixin.qq.com/).

 ## Requirements
 + pytorch == 1.8